 If you are a beginner just starting out with running, a combination of walking and running is an effective approach to building cardiovascular fitness while getting your bones, joints, muscles, and connective tissues accustomed to the stresses of running.
 Essentially, walking breaks give you a chance to catch your breath and slow your heart rate.
 Because walking is a lower-impact activity, your joints and muscles also get a break.

 However, during this quick walk/run workout, you want to make sure you keep moving during the walking breaks.
 Don’t stop after your run intervals; try to walk as briskly as possible.

-- Workout: Run one minute, walk one minute, and repeat for eight reps, making sure to walk the final minute nice and slow to cool down.
+- Workout: Run 1 minute, walk 1 minute, and repeat for eight reps, making sure to walk the final minute nice and slow to cool down.